yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 6. **Evaluation & logging** – integrate video logging, metrics, and optional HTTP control (already provided).

 Tackle these steps in order to reach feature parity with the existing Franka pipeline.

+## Maintaining joint limits

+`serl_robot_infra/unitree_env/joint_limits.py` mirrors the limits encoded in `unitree_lerobot/eval_robot/assets/g1/g1_body29_hand14.urdf`.
+When Unitree releases a new URDF, re-run the extraction script (or update the table manually) so the environment clips actions to the official ranges for both the arms and the Dex3 hands.